-- (3) There is no substance to the plea that the Commission was not empowered to suspend the application of the rules it had itself laid down on the classification of the duty station.
+(4) There is no substance to the plea that the Commission was not empowered to suspend the application of the rules it had itself laid down on the classification of the duty station.
 It would not have been possible to continue to apply the rules on post adjustment and at the same time to reduce the margin.
 Moreover, as early as 1978 the Commission informed the Assembly that it would take steps to check a rise in class if need be.
-Suspending the application of the rules on post adjustment had accordingly been mooted for years and formed part of the rules the Assembly and the Commission had all along thought it right to follow. - D. The complainants' rejoinders put forward a new plea: the decision notified by the Chairman of the Commission in his telex of 12 December 1984 was in breach of the Commission's rules of procedure and therefore showed a formal flaw.
-The United Nations Administrative Tribunal ruled on similar cases in Judgment 370 of 6 June 1986 and allowed that plea.
-The complainants also seek to rebut the defendant's arguments.
+Suspending the application of the rules on post adjustment had accordingly been mooted for years and formed part of the rules the

+Assembly and the Commission had all along thought it right to follow.

+D. In their rejoinders the complainants seek to refute the defendant's arguments.
 In their submission the complaints do have substance: they demand payment of the difference between rates of post adjustment reckoned by applying different multipliers, and the quashing of individual decisions that are in breach of the terms of their appointment and cause them injury.

-The Organisation has failed to show that the post adjustment rules fall outside the ambit of those terms.
+The Organization has failed to show that the post adjustment rules fall outside the ambit of those terms.

 It is quite mistaken to say that the executive heads of the agencies have no choice but to carry out the Commission's decisions.
-For one thing, where called upon to apply a decision he deems unlawful the Director-

-General may seek an advisory opinion from the International Court of Justice.
+For one thing, where called upon to apply a decision he deems unlawful the Director-General may seek an advisory opinion from the International Court of Justice.
 For another, a decision by the Commission holds good only insofar as it respects acquired rights.
-Thirdly, any action the Organisation takes must be lawful.
+Thirdly, any action the Organization takes must be lawful.

 The review the Director-General must exercise goes beyond the class of the complainants' duty station to that of the base city since the two are linked.
+The need for the common system does not warrant an unlawful decision.